SkynetLabs/ansible-playbooks/README.md

-Once the portal host is included in `webportals_takedown` inventory group, portal deployment and portal restart playbooks initiate for this host, deployments and restarts start only mongo and sia docker services and stop.
+Once the portal host is included in `webportals_takedown` inventory group, portal deployment and portal restart playbooks initiate for this host, deployments and restarts start only mongo and sia docker services and playbook execution stops.

 ### Rollback Skynet Webportal